 A multidisciplinary course exploring the origins of life, planetary formation, Earth's evolution, extrasolar planets, habitable zones, life in extreme environments, the search for life in the Universe, and space missions.
-DiRuggiero, Norman, and others, 3 credit hours, offered Fall 2011.
+DiRuggiero, Norman, and others, 3 credit hours.
+Last year's lectures are available here.

 A course exploring microbial diversity and molecular adaptation of microorganisms inhabiting extreme environments.
 DiRuggiero, 3 credit hours.